mathkimchi/singularity/DEVLOG.md

 I'm going to commit this DEVLOG and send the file to Logang.
 I haven't tested it yet, but honestly, I'll blame it on having to send this to logan.

+2026-07-28 04:22PM

+I am now using the sync node and edge, but Logang is playing tennis so I'll wait until I can push to or fetch from remote.

+Also, I told this problem to my OS teacher, and they said I should use queues of empty values, and I realized that's the same as having an update counter, which can then be boiled down to the current boolean system.

+2026-07-28 10:47PM

+Logang made the PR, so now I'll just commit and push my code.